 A course is a structured sequence of education and training designed to meet the requirements of a qualification.

 Course development is expensive as it requires people’s time as well as the purchase or creation of facilities, equipment and other physical resources.
-To help providers with this process, VQA has created the Handbook for the Development of Courses, which guides providers through the different steps to take.
+To help providers with this process, VQA has created the Handbook for the Development of Courses, which guides providers through the different steps to take, with supporting documents in course development documents.

 The Vanuatu Qualifications Authority (VQA) has a National Qualifications Development Officer (NQDO) to assist you with all areas of course development.
 One of the things s/he can help with, in case you are developing a National Qualification, is identifying the Units of Competency that you need for your course, of which some or all may already have been developed by VQA.